 Students may participate in a wide variety of field-based research projects, including research on using GIS and remote sensing to create habitat suitability models for Missouri's threatened and endangered flora and fauna; bat habitat surveys in Missouri; endangered species surveys in Missouri; floral surveys of selected areas in Missouri.
-In addition, students may participate in organismal, molecular and cellular laboratory-based research projects involving both plants and animals, including molecular systematics and population genetics of plants; biological clock mechanisms; the physiological impact of environmental stressors on vertebrates, and the molecular regulation of reproduction in fishes.
+In addition, students may participate in organismal, molecular and cellular laboratory-based research projects involving both plants and animals.